zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_small.rst

 TF-M framework model
 --------------------

-Library model is selected by default in Profile Small implementation.
+SFN model is selected by default in Profile Small implementation.
-Library model implements secure function calls, via which clients directly call secure services.
-It provides a more simple implementation of TF-M framework and may reduce memory footprint, compared with Inter-Process Communication (IPC) model [3]_.

-As Library model is TF-M specific implementation, please check some of its dedicated implementation details as described in `Appendix`_, before adopting Library model on your platforms.

-You can select SFN model instead of Library model in Profile Small.
 SFN model is defined in FF-M 1.1 extensions [2]_.
 It is a more simple implementation of TF-M framework and may also reduce memory footprint, compared with Inter-Process Communication (IPC) model [3]_.